opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 Creating Cutout Animation
 =========================
-The cutout animation is based on characters made of several sections connected together to create a character model.
+Cutout animation is based on characters made of several sections connected together to create a character model.
 For example a basic model can be made of a drawing for the head, one for the body, one for each arm, and one for each leg.

-Animations in this case can be defined not by adding animated drawings, but by moving individually the model sections at different frames in order to create different actions.
+Animations in this case can be created not by adding drawings depicting the new animated poses, but by transforming (i.e. moving or rotating) the model sections individually at different frames, in order to create different actions.

  |Toonz71_328|

-In OpenToonz it is possible to create links between the model different sections and set pivot points for each section, in order to better manage the animation.
-For example you can link a hand to an arm at the wrist, and link the arm to the trunk at the shoulder: in this way when you move the trunk, you will move both arm and hand as well; when you move the arm, it will turn around the shoulder and the hand will follow its movement; when you move the hand, it will turn around the wrist.
+In OpenToonz it is possible to create links between a model's different sections and to set pivot points for each section, in order to better manage the animation.
+For example, you can link a hand to an arm at the wrist, and link the arm to the trunk at the shoulder: in this way when you move the trunk, you will move both arm and hand as well; when you move the arm, it will turn around the shoulder and the hand will follow its movement; when you move the hand, it will turn around the wrist.

 .. tip:: **To create a cutout animation:**

-    1. Place each section, that can be a drawing or an animated level, of your character in a different column.
+    1. Place each section (that can be a single drawing or an animated level) of your character in a different column.

     2. Use the Skeleton tool (|skeleton|) to link each section to the other and set the related pivot points.

     3. Create key positions for each section at different frames to animate the cutout character.

 .. _using_the_skeleton_tool: